chrisgahlert/gradle-dcompose-plugin/README.md

 Make sure that you have Docker installed.
 Also make sure that the environment variable `DOCKER_HOST` is correctly populated if using either a remote Docker daemon or something like Docker toolbox.

+**Tip:** If you are using Docker for Win/Mac and have trouble authenticating against a private registry: Try disabling the option to store password in the OS' keychain (via Settings -> General)!

 Next, add the following to your build.gradle file:

 ```gradle